 The quantized step size for power reduction is a crucial factor that affects the efficiency and accuracy of PUSPC.
 It is a trivial fact that links can reach a smaller power level with a smaller step size or more iterations, and a larger number of attacking cases can be reduced.
-In our simulations in this paper, we adopt the dB step size, i.e., we reduce the power by a constant amount (in unit of dB) in each iteration.
-The simulation result of PUSPC with the step size of 1dB is shown in Figure 9.
+In our simulations, we considered two definitions for step size: (i) dB step size: we reduce the power by a constant amount (in unit of dB) in each iteration. (ii) carrier-sensing-area step size: we reduce the power in such a way that the area of the circle with radius PCSRange shrinks by a constant amount in each iteration.